infeeeee/ha-argos/README.md

 `data`: [optional] Data for the service

+`prefix`: [optional] Some text before any other data.
+Useful to write something about sensors.

 `icon:` [optional] An icon for that line.
 It depends on the prefix of this line, where it will get the icon:

 - `gtk:` [argos only] A gtk icon will be displayed.
 See possible values on [freedesktop.org icon naming specification](https://specifications.freedesktop.org/icon-naming-spec/icon-naming-spec-latest.html)